 Purple Brown Italian Desk Lamp

 Materials: Oval lampshade and oval base.
-Purple brown/maroon/eggplant painted aluminium lampshade, white painted inside. the middle of the base and the rod are painted in the same colour.
+Purple-brown, maroon-eggplant painted aluminium lampshade, painted white inside.
+The middle part of the base and the rod are painted in the same colour.
 Chromed metal parts, chrome gooseneck.
-Bakelite socket.
+Bakelite E14 socket.

 Height: 31 cm / 10.23” – adjustable

 Lampshade: 14 x 10,1 cm / 5.51 x 3.97”

 Base: 14 x 10,1 cm / 5.51 x 3.97”